The credit management is an original Anglo-Saxon discipline which was gradually imposed in all major international groups and many smaller companies

 The question is who does what in the company, what are the limits of responsibilities between the departments involved in credit management.

-• Your Cash Collection Software for B2B
+• Your Cash Collection Software available for all sizes of companies

 My DSO Manager, the online debt recovery software